Superradiant evolution of the shadow and photon ring of Sgr A$^\star$: Discussion and conclusions

-{\bf Discussion and conclusions\;---} In this \textit{Letter} we explore the possibility of observationally testing the time-evolution of a SMBH shadow induced by superradiance in the presence of ultra-light scalar, vector, and tensor fields.
-We have shown that the evolution will be accessible through observations of the shadow drift parameter $\Delta r_C$ introduced in Eq.~\eqref{eq:shadowdrift}, as well as the azimuthal angle lapse $\delta_0$ related to the photon ring autocorrelation in Eq.~\eqref{eq:intensity}, and recently introduced in Ref.~\cite{Hadar:2020fda}.
+We have explored the possibility of observing the time-evolution of a SMBH shadow induced by superradiance in the presence of ultralight vector and tensor fields.
+We have shown that the evolution will be accessible through observations of the shadow drift parameter $\Delta r_C$ introduced in Eq.~\eqref{eq:shadowdrift}, and the azimuthal angle lapse $\delta_0$ related to the photon ring autocorrelation in Eq.~\eqref{eq:intensity}.

-Variations in the above observables can be already accessible by the EHT (and at higher significance by ngEHT), and can take place on human timescales for near-extremal SMBHs, depending on the nature of the boson species (with vector and tensor superradiance proceeding at a faster rate relative to the scalar case).
+Variations in the above observables are already accessible by the EHT (and at higher significance by ngEHT), and can take place on human timescales, depending on the nature of the boson species (with vector and tensor superradiance proceeding at a faster rate relative to the scalar case).
 These two observables are highly complementary.
 At high inclination angles, the shadow drift is the most promising observables.
-On the other hand, at low inclination angles where the shadow drift decreases significantly, the azimuthal angle lapse is very sensitive to the SMBH spin.
+At low inclination angles where the shadow drift decreases significantly, the azimuthal angle lapse is very sensitive to the SMBH spin.
 The sensitivity of both observables would significantly benefit from an extended observation time.
 The angular resolution of VLBI arrays will be further improved by the extended array and higher observation frequencies available with ngEHT~\cite{Blackburn:2019bly, 2021ApJS..253....5R,Lngeht}, allowing to cover a much wider range of parameter space.